guilhermeapluz/CAMS/README.md

 # CAMS
-## CAMS: An Annotated Corpus for Causal Analysis of Mental Health Issues in Social Media Posts
+## An Annotated Corpus for Causal Analysis of Mental Health Issues in Social Media Posts

 This repository is created to support the paper 'CAMS: An Annotated Corpus for Causal Analysis of Mental health on Social media' (accepted in Language Resources and Evaluation Conference LREC'2022)